Hypnootize/m0rehud/README.md

 .

-IF YOU ARE GETTING ANY KIND OF PROBLEM DON'T ESITATE TO CONTACT ME HERE:
+IF YOU ARE GETTING ANY KIND OF PROBLEM DON'T HESITATE TO CONTACT ME HERE:

 http://www.teamfortress.tv/34115/m0re-hud#top